"2% of actors make a living from the profession." That was the major takeaway from a series of surveys released in 2019.

 But in our research of actors and athletes who've used their Muggle Work for more than survival — for enjoyment and fulfilment — the bar is set much higher.
 They've considered their strengths, weaknesses, likes, dislikes, curiosities, and indifferences.
 We'd be wise to take a moment and do the same.

 Yes, working at a bar can be a perfect fit for some — it's relatively flexible and tips well.
-But if we're a non-drinker and prefer to be in bed before midnight (hi friends!), it will be torture.
+But if we're a non-drinker who prefers to be in bed before midnight (hi friends!), it will be torture.

 Optimal Muggle Work is flexible.
 Flexible in regards to facilitating last-minute auditions and go-sees, as well as our wider life.